BuildsWithKing/21-30-foundry-test-deploy/Day021B-ModularQuoteVault/README.md

 Part of my [30 Days of Solidity Challenge](https://github.com/BuildsWithKing/30-days-solidity-challenge)

 ## ✍️ Project Journey
 I dedicated 13 intense days building this project.
-I refactored, debugged, got stucked, felt frustrated at times but didnt give up, i kept reminding myself that i didnt come this far jsut to quit now.
+I refactored, debugged, got stucked, felt frustrated at times but didnt give up, i kept reminding myself that i didnt come this far just to quit now.
 I gave it everything, and i'm so proud of this gem. it proves one thing **Consistency builds mastery** and **Mastery is the goal**.

 ---